2i2c-org/infrastructure/docs/topic/billing/reports.md

 #### Enable multi-year cost explorer data

-{ref}`Log into the 2i2c management account{cloud-access:aws-sso}` via the SSO and follow the [AWS User Guide](https://docs.aws.amazon.com/cost-management/latest/userguide/ce-configuring-data.html).
+Multi-year data is not available by default in the AWS Cost Explorer.
+To enable it, log into the {ref}`2i2c management account<cloud-access:aws-sso>` via the SSO and follow the AWS User Guide on [Configuring multi-year and granular data](https://docs.aws.amazon.com/cost-management/latest/userguide/ce-configuring-data.html).

 ### Azure